clicknium/clicknium-docs/doc/api/python/sap/sapelement/get_statusbar.md

         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
-    &emsp;SapStatusBarInfo class, the class definition as follows:
+    &emsp;SapStatusBarInfo object, the class definition is as follows:

 ```python
     class SapStatusBarInfo(object):